 Courses are taught in the printmaking studio in Crabbe 102.
-The printmaking studio is set up for relief, intaglio, collagraphs, and monotypes and equipped to support linoleum-cut, wood cut, wood engraving, engraving, etching, dry point, aquatint, hard ground, soft ground and monotypes processes.
+The printmaking studio is set up for relief, screen printing, letterpress, collagraphs, and monotypes and equipped to support linoleum-cut, wood cut, wood engraving, engraving, etching, dry point, aquatint, hard ground, soft ground and monotypes processes.

-The Printmaking Program consists of courses in introductory printmaking, Relief and Intaglio processes, and Collagraph and Monotype mediums.
+The Printmaking Program consists of courses in introductory printmaking, Relief processes, Screen Printing, Letterpress, and Collagraph and Monotype mediums.

 - Relief Printmaking: Includes linoleum cut, wood cut, collagraph, and wood engraving.
 Traditional relief printing techniques are used to produce small editions of black and white and color prints.